 If a patient takes longer to begin to see the benefit, that doesn't mean that their ultimate outcome won't be in the 85th or 90th percentile.

-It takes longer.
+It can be longer.

 That's okay.